Solar Eclipse Corona

 The path of totality will enter through Galicia, cross numerous provincial capitals including Oviedo, León, Burgos, Zaragoza, and Valencia, before finally ending in the Balearic Islands.
 The maximum duration of totality will be 2 minutes and 18 seconds.

-Cited links and mentioned resources:
+Cited links and resources mentioned:

-DEC 12, 2025
+12 DEC 2025

-Expert guide: How to photograph a solar eclipse safely and effectively
+Expert Guide: How to photograph a solar eclipse safely and effectively

 expand_more

-For those who still wish to capture the event, the paramount rule is safety: Special-purpose solar filters must always remain on the lenses during all partial phases.
+For those who still wish to capture the event, the paramount rule is safety: Special-purpose solar filters must always remain on lenses during all partial phases.

-Cited links and mentioned resources:
+Cited links and resources mentioned:

 • Shutter Speed Calculator for Solar Eclipses by Xavier Jubier.